sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/README.md

 `gmx_wham.cpp` implements WHAM, a robust tool for analyzing complex free energy landscapes from molecular dynamics simulations.
 By combining histograms from multiple biased simulations and employing linear interpolation for tabulated potentials, it offers a comprehensive view of the free energy surface, crucial for understanding molecular processes and dynamics.

+# Free Energy Landscape Analysis with freeEnergyLandscape.py

+`freeEnergyLandscape.py` is a comprehensive Python tool designed for analyzing and visualizing free energy landscapes from molecular dynamics simulation data.
+This script employs Kernel Density Estimation (KDE) with Scott's default bandwidth selection and the Boltzmann inversion method to calculate and interpret the energy landscapes.

+## Key Features

+- **Ease of Use**: Simple command-line execution for broad accessibility.
+- **Flexibility**: Supports various data inputs and adjustable parameters for tailored analysis.
+- **Integrated Visualization**: Directly generates plots of the free energy landscape.

+## Mathematical Background

+### Kernel Density Estimation (KDE)

+KDE is applied to smooth the distribution of collective variables, using Scott's rule by default for bandwidth selection:

+$$
+\text{Bandwidth (Scott's Rule)} = \sigma \cdot n^{-1/5}
+$$

+where $\sigma$ is the standard deviation of the sample, and $n$ is the sample size.

+### Boltzmann Inversion

+The free energy \(G\) of a state is calculated from the probability distribution \(P\) obtained via KDE:

+$$
+G = -k_BT \ln(P)
+$$

+where \(k_B\) is the Boltzmann constant, \(T\) is the temperature, and \(P\) is the probability density.

+### Interpolation

+Although not directly mentioned, the smooth KDE provides an interpolated probability density function across the configurational space, facilitating the calculation of the free energy landscape over a continuous range of collective variable values.

 # Overview of FreeEnergyLandscape.py

 Developed as an independent project, `FreeEnergyLandscape.py` is a versatile Python script designed for calculating and visualizing free energy landscapes from molecular dynamics simulation data.
 This tool stands out for its accessibility, flexibility, and efficiency, making it a valuable asset for researchers and enthusiasts in the field of computational chemistry and molecular dynamics simulations.